 Last weekend, I was teaching a nonfiction class here in Sofia along with my Wind&Bones collaborator, Hannah Stevens.
 We were looking at personal essays.
 In the class we talked about the essay form, how it is a kind of experiment, an ‘essaying’ or a ‘trying out’ of thoughts and ideas.
 We talked about how, as Annie Dillard writes, when it comes the essay, ‘There’s nothing you can’t do with it.
 No subject-matter is forbidden, no structure is proscribed.’
 We read from one of our favourite essays.
 Then we got students making notes about the things they might want to explore themselves.

-Then we went round the group, asking about our students’ ideas.
+Then we went around the group, asking about our students’ ideas.
 One student, an Italian woman in her forties who was living and working in Sofia, said, ‘I’ve got an idea, but it’s pretty banal.’

 ‘Tell us,’ we said.